-Mirror Layers is a 2016 Indie Psychological Horror game that is perhaps most well-known for the amount of real-life interaction necessary to complete it, as well as for its fantastic levels of Mind Screw.
+Mirror Layers is a short freeware Psychological Horror game on PC, first created in 14 hours for a game jam in November 2016, and then extended during the following month, with the final version available here.
+It is perhaps best well-known for the amount of real-life interaction necessary to complete it, as well as for its fantastic levels of Mind Screw.

 The game is set in what is ostensibly the main character's home, which at first seems to be empty.
 Don't worry if that makes you feel nervous though, cause it's not gonna stay that way for long...

 - Abandoned Area: The setting, at least at first, appears to be fully abandoned.

 - Death Is a Slap on the Wrist: Get murdered by the monster?
 No problem!
 You just spawn back in the regular world, and you don't even lose your save.